netlify/markdown-to-sanity/bin/blogs/2021-07-02-taking-shopify-headless-commerce-solution-for-a-spin.md

 topics:
   - tutorials
 tags:
-  - shopify
+  - Shopify
-  - headless
+  - Headless
-  - Ecommerce
+  - E-commerce
 tweet: ""
 format: blog
 seo:
   metatitle: Shopify announces enhanced Storefront APIs - A first look with Gridsome and Netlify
   metadescription: Learn how to work with the new Shopify Storefront APIs
-  ogimage: /img/blog/og-shopify-gridsome.png
+  ogimage: /v3/img/blog/og-shopify-gridsome.png
 ---

 The Shopify team recently announced enhancements to their [Storefront API](https://shopify.dev/api/storefront) that makes it possible for store owners to access and manage their entire store and inventory via APIs.